-The consolidated financial statements are the English translation of the Chinese version prepared and used in the Republic of China.
-If there is any conflict between, or any difference in the interpretation of the English and Chinese language consolidated financial statements, the Chinese version shall prevail.
+The parent-company-only financial statements are the English translation of the Chinese version prepared and used in the Republic of China.
+If there is any conflict between, or any difference in the interpretation of the English and Chinese language parent-company-only financial statements, the Chinese version shall prevail.

-The significant accounting policies have been applied consistently to all periods presented in these consolidated financial statements.
+The significant accountings policies have been applied consistently to all periods presented in these parent-company-only financial statements.

-The significant accounting policies presented in the consolidated financial statements are summarized as follows:
+The significant accounting policies presented in the parent-company-only financial statements are summarized as follows: